JoanaMPereira/GCsnap/README.md

 GCsnap -targets yqlc_nostoc_blast_nrbac70.clans -get_taxonomy True -operon_cluster_advanced True -get_pdb True -get_functional_annotations True -interactive True
 ```

 The output summary page displays on the top 3 different scatter plots, where the color of the dots corresponds to the type of the genomic context they belong to.
-As the output file was a CLANS file, GCsnap recognized it as such and so diplays it.
+As the input file was a CLANS file, GCsnap recognized it as such and thus diplays it.
 Otherwise, the area would be white unless an input CLANS file is given explicitly.
+Each sequence is listed below these 3 scatter plots within a table, with their corresponding associated genomic context type as well as their collected taxonomy.
+The button next to the top of the table allows for changing the display and shows a sorted spectrum of family compositions for each context type.
 ![figure3](https://github.com/JoanaMPereira/GCsnap/blob/master/examples/Fig3.png)

-Each sequence is listed below in a table, with their corresponding associated genomic context type as well as the collected taxonomy.
-The button next to the top of the table allows for changing the display to show a sorted spectrum of family compositions for each context type:

 The figure below shows the summary page for genomic context type 0000.
 ![figure4](https://github.com/JoanaMPereira/GCsnap/blob/master/examples/Fig4.png)